Best Payment Methods for Freelancers: Fees, Speed, and Security Compared (2026)

 - "What's your bank info?": ACH details

-- No preference: Offer Stripe link
+- No preference: Offer your preferred payment link or bank details

 Setting Up Payment Methods: Checklist